Educational Policy and Planning

 Examines the effects of state and federal policies on college access and completion outcomes for low-income and underrepresented populations including immigrant and English Learner students.

 Develops school leaders with the knowledge, skill, and disposition to foster collaborative instructional systems to produce high levels of adult engagement in their unique school environments to assure every student learns well and thrives, with a fo...

 Examines principals and school-community engagement/community development and issues of educational equity and opportunity.

-Focuses on the politics and implementation of educational policy with an emphasis on school reform, equity and diversity in schools.
+Focuses on the politics and implementation of educational policy with an emphasis on school reform

 Focuses on identifying factors that hinder or promote the success of children and families from vulnerable and underserved populations.